hashgraph/hedera-services/platform-sdk/docs/proposals/queuestate-fcqueue-to-virtualmap/proposal.md

 serializer will be implemented using the codec provided by `QueueNode`, similar to how key/value states work.

+## Alternative rejected approaches

+### FCQueue on disk

+To overcome the major `FCQueue` limitation about all elements stored in memory, on-disk implementation could be provided.
+Queue elements could be stored in multiple files on disk.
+Once queue head is past the last element of a file, the file could be deleted.

+Pros:
+* Limited memory usage
+* Still fast hashing by maintaining the running hash
+* Fast snapshots similar to virtual maps, when data files are hard-linked to snapshot dirs

+Cons:
+* Incompatible with upcoming state changes, when all state data is moved to a single huge virtual map
+* During reconnects, the whole queue is still sent to the learner, or a separate reconnect implementation is provided for queues

 ## Data migration

 Current production states contain a few queue state nodes, all are tiny except transaction